 Assessing severity by time across accessions is crucial for determining how resistance or susceptibility varies among accessions at a specific point of time (Figure 3).
 Each point in the time line indicates the mean disease severity percentage for individual accessions.
+Some accessions (225733 and 25828) showed a stabile resistance at all times while others showed a sudden increase in disease severity.
 At time 2 (initial stage), severity varied among accessions, with accessions 23735,225733,25828,19974,28336 and 9082 showed 0% severity while accessions 80045, 23510, and variety Markeo fana exhibited 28.3, 24.2, and 32.5% of severity, respectively.
 In this time most accessions showed resistant reaction to disease.
 At time 8 (last stage), accessions 226436 and variety Mareko fana showed highest severity (78.4 and 81.7 respectively) and susceptible, while accessions 225733 and 25828 showed lowest severity (6.7 and 7.5% respectively) and resistant.
 Likewise at mid-stage disease development (at time 4 and 6) there is a variability is its severity scores.
 The severity of accessions increased from time 2 to 8.
 Similar studies on other crop confirmed that, 14 chickpea lines to be resistant to wilt at seedling stage but no line found to be resistant at reproductive stage (Rakesh et al., 2023).

-Some accessions (225733 and 25828) showed a stabile resistance at all times while others showed a sudden increase in disease severity.
-The percentage of increased disease severity among accessions were variable.
+If you can, indicate which accessions are very important for the breeding purpose by annotating them on the graph as I did, and give caption for.